Wednesday after Invocavit

 35 From Kibroth Hattaavah the people moved to Hazeroth, and camped at Hazeroth.

-We complain endlessly about how bad we have it—and our Lord Who was crucified for our sins and raised for our justification graciously listens.
+We complain often about how bad we have it, and our Lord who was crucified for our sins and raised for our justification graciously listens.
 It has been that way from the beginning—and so it is with us.
 It is only because the steadfast love of the Lord never ceases, because His mercies are new every morning, that we remain His true children and do not turn back to the slavery to self, world, and the devil.

-Almighty, heavenly Father, allow us to see Your abundantly gracious hand in all things: every support of body and soul as the fourth petition of our Lord’s Prayer proclaims.
+We pray: Almighty, heavenly Father, allow us to see Your abundantly gracious hand in all things, in every support of body and soul, as the fourth petition of our Lord’s Prayer proclaims.
 Amen.